The Voice (Australian TV series) season 7

 The seventh season of The Voice began airing on 15 April 2018, although it was originally scheduled to debut on 16 April 2018.
 The coaching line-up consisted of returning coaches Delta Goodrem, returning for her sixth season, Boy George and Kelly Rowland, both returning for their second, and new addition Joe Jonas, replacing Seal.

 Sam Perry from Team Kelly won the competition on 17 June 2018, marking Rowland's first win as a coach.

 Coaches and hosts

 On 11 October 2017, the series was renewed for a seventh season and it was announced that Goodrem, George and Rowland would all return.
 On 14 December 2017, Nine announced Joe Jonas would replace Seal as the fourth judge for the seventh season.
+This is also the first season to feature only one Australian coach on the panel.